NidukaAkalanka/x-ui-english/README.md

 - Customizable xray configuration templates
 - Support https access panel (bring your own domain name + ssl certificate)
 - Multi UUIDs can be added as users for Vmess and Vless configurations
+- Telegram Bot for basic functions and noticifactions
 - Support one-click SSL certificate application and automatic renewal
 - Can be securely migrated from v2-ui
 - For more advanced configuration items, see the panel for details